dcampbell24/iup-rust/README.md

 License
 -------

 The project is licensed under the MIT license.
+See LICENSE for the full license.